Ezeilo/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-File-3 To Create a script that counts the number of directories in the PATH.
+File-4 To create a script that lists enviromental  variables